ProgUn1corn/Qlourie_Astral_R/README.md

 # Qlourie Astral R
 My personal BeamNG mod project with some simple Lua codes.

-NOTE: THIS README IS OUTDATED AND NEEDS A REWORK.
-ITS OUTDATED BY AT LEAST 8 MONTH.
 ![Astral_R](Docs/BRC/16.jpg)
 It comes from Automation, I made the car in Automation and rewrote almost everything's Jbeam by myself so the physics are completely new.
 The project started at about 2022/7, and this Github repo is created at 2024/1/16.